-For example, along the corridor of the Year 1 classroom block is the painting of Mr John Baptiste de La Salle, illustrated by Mr Reuben Pang (from the Class of 2006) in hues of blue and green, showing Mr de La Salle's rough sea journey.
+For example, along the corridor of the Year 1 classroom block is the painting of St John Baptiste de La Salle, illustrated by Mr Reuben Pang (from the Class of 2006) in hues of blue and green, showing de La Salle's rough sea journey.

 The artwork “talks” about the Frenchman’s faith in children and young students, before giving hints to the next “treasure” along the hunt that embodies the spirit of teachers dedicating their time to help students learn.

-The painting of Mr John Baptiste de La Salle along the art trail.
+The painting of St John Baptiste de La Salle along the art trail.

 BELGIAN EDUCATOR PIONEERS A LEARNING PATHWAY FOR DESIGN THINKING